coreybruyere/530-framework/README.md

 ####General Styling
 * Avoid using ID's.
 Use classes instead.
 * All CSS class names should use dashes instead of underscores or camel case.
-* Do not over-qualify selectors.
+* DO NOT over-qualify selectors.
 Keep specificity number as low as possible.
 * Use one discrete, comma separated selector per line in multi-selector rulesets.

 ####Preprocessors